 Make the hairpin turn around the statue onto Radiceva Street and walk south.

-{MAP} The long sloping street, Radiceva Street (once called Long Street), is lined with shops – as it has been since the 19th century.
-We think it is one of the prettiest streets in Zagreb.
+{MAP} The long sloping Radiceva Street (once called Long Street), is lined with shops – as it has been since the 19th century.
+We believe it is one of the prettiest streets in Zagreb.
 Enjoy a leisurely stroll to the street named Kravi Most, which translates to Bloody Bridge.

-No longer a bridge (and thankfully not bloody), Kravi Most Street marks that site of the old bridge that crossed the stream and connected Kaptol to Gradec.
-Due to the many disputes over watermill rights, conflicts often erupted on the bridge between citizens of the two towns, earning it the moniker “Bloody Bridge.”
+No longer a bridge (and thankfully not bloody), Kravi Most marks that site of the crossing that connected Kaptol to Gradec.
+Due to the many disputes over watermill rights, conflicts often erupted here between citizens of the two towns, earning it the moniker “Bloody Bridge.”

 To continue your Zagreb Walk, turn left (east) onto Kravi Most Street and walk to Tkalciceva Street.
 Turn left (north) and walk up the street.